Thermoelectric transport properties of gapless pinned charge density waves: Checks of the entropy bound

+On the other hand, the positivity of the entropy production requires $\sigma_q \geq 0$ and in case it saturates the relation \eqref{equ:ebound} simplifies to $\gamma \mu / s T \sim 1$.
+Note that this is the expression we plot on Fig.\,4 of the main text and Fig.\,5 here and that in our examples it is not quite obeyed.

-In \cite{Amoretti:2019cef,Amoretti:2018tzw} it has been suggested that at low temperatures the Goldstone diffusivity is saturated by the entropy current, which leads to the universal relaxation bound $\gamma \sim \frac{\mu}{sT} \sigma_\phi \sigma_0$.
-This saturation has been checked in the homogeneous Q-lattice holographic model.
-Here we demonstrate how this bound comes about in our data.
-As on can see on Fig.\,\ref{fig:ebound}, there are no signs of saturation in our examples.
-The possible reasons for that might be the presence of $\theta$-term and Chern-Simons term in our models, which has not been considered in \cite{Amoretti:2019cef,Amoretti:2018tzw}, or simply the fact that we don't reach low enough temperature.
-Otherwise, the absence of saturation here may simply point out that the above mechanism model dependent and may or may not dominate the Goldstone relaxation in different setups.
+The saturation of both the relaxation bound \eqref{equ:ebound} as well as the entropy production bound $\sigma_q \geq 0$ has been observed in the homogeneous Q-lattice holographic model in \cite{Amoretti:2019cef,Amoretti:2018tzw}.
+Here we demonstrate how the bound \eqref{equ:ebound} comes about in our data.
+As one can see on Fig.\,\ref{fig:ebound}, there are no signs of saturation in our examples.
+The possible reasons for that might be the presence of $\theta$-term and Chern-Simons term in our models, which has not been considered in \cite{Amoretti:2019cef,Amoretti:2018tzw}, or the fact that we don't reach low enough temperature.
+Otherwise, the absence of saturation here may simply point out that the above mechanism is model dependent and may or may not dominate the Goldstone relaxation in different setups.

 \end{widetext}